General terms and conditions

-2.4 If the client chooses "PayPal Express” when placing his order, he makes also a payment order to his payment service provider by clicking the button finalizing the order process.
-For this eventuality, in deviation of section 2.3, the Seller hereby declares his acceptance of the Client’s offer at the moment when the Client initiates the payment transaction by clicking the button finalizing the order process.
+If the Client chooses “PayPal Express” as payment method, he also initiates a payment order to PayPal by clicking the button finalizing the order process.
+In this case, the Seller hereby declares his acceptance of the Client’s offer at the time when the Client initiates the payment transaction by clicking the button finalizing the ordering process.

 3) Right to Cancel